ESP-WROVER-KIT V3 Getting Started Guide¶

-ESP-WROVER-KIT is compatible with both ESP-WROOM-32 and ESP32-WROVER.
-The ESP32-WROVER module features all the functions of ESP-WROOM-32 and integrates an external 32-MBit PSRAM for flexible extended storage and data processing capabilities.
+ESP-WROVER-KIT is compatible with both the ESP32-WROOM-32 and the ESP32-WROVER.
+The ESP32-WROVER module features all the functions of ESP32-WROOM-32 and integrates an external 32-Mbit PSRAM for flexible extended storage and data processing capabilities.

 GPIO16 and GPIO17 are used as the CS and clock signal for PSRAM.
 To ensure reliable performance, the two GPIOs are not broken out.

 - The FT2232 chip is a multi-protocol USB-to-serial bridge.
 Users can control and program the FT2232 chip through the USB interface to establish communication with ESP32.
 The FT2232 chip also features USB-to-JTAG interface.
-USB-to-JTAG is available on channel A of FT2232, USB-to-serial on channel B. The embedded FT2232 chip is one of the distinguishing features of the ESPWROVER-KIT.
+USB-to-JTAG is available on channel A of the FT2232, whilst USB-to-serial is on channel B. The embedded FT2232 chip is one of the distinguishing features of the ESP-WROVER-KIT.
 It enhances users’ convenience in terms of application development and debugging.
-In addition, users do not need to buy a JTAG debugger separately, which reduces the development cost, see ESP-WROVER-KIT V3 schematic.
+In addition, users need not purchase a JTAG debugger separately, which reduces the development cost, see ESP-WROVER-KIT V3 schematic.

-- Serial port: the serial TX/RX signals on FT2232HL and ESP32 are broken out to the two sides of JP11.
+- Serial port: the serial TX/RX signals on the FT2232HL and the ESP32 are broken out to each side of JP11.
 By default, the two signals are connected with jumpers.
 To use the ESP32 module serial interface only, the jumpers may be removed and the module can be connected to another external serial device.

 - Serial port flow control signals: the pins are not connected to the circuitry by default.
 To enable them, respective pins of JP14 must be shorted with jumpers.